siv-the-programmer/Bash_beginner_projects/README.md

 Top 10 Bash scripts
 siv-the-programmer
 ------------------------
-Hi, I’m Siv – a cloud & DevOps enthusiast diving headfirst into Bash scripting.
+Hi, I’m Siv – a Cloud & DevOps enthusiast diving headfirst into Bash scripting.
 This repo is my playground for learning, experimenting, and leveling up from beginner to pro.
 -

 🔹 Repository Overview